-- Evaluate and carry out sustainable food related practices. - Examine beliefs, attitudes and practices related to specific nutritional issues for families in New Zealand. - Look at the relationship between well-being, food choices, preparation and determinants of health - Examine the influence of culture, technology and society on food choices, food preparation and eating patterns
+- Evaluate sustainable food related practices. - Examine beliefs, attitudes and practices related to specific nutritional issues for families in New Zealand. - Look at the relationship between well-being, food choices and determinants of health - Analyse issues related to the provision of food for people with specific food needs.